strudel0209/moneta-agents/README.md

 ### Docker deployment (local) - backend

-The python project is managed by pyproject.toml and [uv package manager](https://docs.astral.sh/uv/getting-started/installation/).
+The python project is managed by `pyproject.toml` and the [uv package manager](https://docs.astral.sh/uv/getting-started/installation/).
 Install uv prior executing.

 To run locally:

-mind the sample.env file - by default the application will try to read AZD enviornment configuraiton and falls on .env only when it does not find one.
+Mind the `sample.env` file - by default the application will try to read AZD environment variables and falls back on `.env` only when it does not find one.

-**OBS!** Activate .venv or run the binary directly.
+Activate the `.venv` virtual environment or run the binary directly:

 ```shell
 cd src/backend